morrownr/rtl8852bu/README.md

 ### Installation Information

-Warning: It is recommended that you follow the installation steps in the next section.
+Warning: It is recommended that you follow the installation instructions in the Installation Steps section.
 Avoid installation by downloading the zip file if at all possible.
-Support can only be provided, on a best effort basis, if the steps in the next section are followed.
+Support can only be provided, on a best effort basis, if the Installation Steps in the next section are followed.

 Warning: Installing multiple out-of-kernel drivers for the same hardware usually does not end well.
 The install-driver.sh script has the